Covid-19: NI records 17 more coronavirus-related deaths

 - Published

-There are 713 people being treated for Covid-19 in hospitals in Northern Ireland, with 69 of those patients being treated in intensive care units (ICU).
+There are 716 people being treated with Covid-19 in hospitals in Northern Ireland, with 66 of those patients being treated in intensive care units (ICU).

-Thirty two ICU beds remain available in NI, according to the figures.

 The death rate is high, but has been falling slowly and hospital admissions have also dropped.